dddappp/sui-crowdfunding-example/README.md

 In the test environment, before publishing the contract, you can change the crowdfunding time limit to 1 minute.

 You can change the value of the `FIFTEEN_DAYS_IN_MS` const as prompted by the comments in the file `sui-contracts/sources/project_start_logic.move`.

+Execute the following command in the directory `sui-contracts` to publish the contract on the chain:

 ```shell
 sui client publish --gas-budget 1000000000 --skip-dependency-verification